akbar-q/Embedded-Programming/ColourSorter/README.md

 ---

-## License

-This project is for educational and demonstration purposes only.

----

 ## System Diagram

 A rough system diagram is provided to help you visualize the hardware connections and sorting layout: